INTRODUCTION

 The first news of the comet's appearance - Newspapers before the end of the world. - The Venturio Monument. - Vera Square. - The Temple of Man. - Sleep and resurrection.

 The first time I heard about the comet was in the editorial office of "The Southern Gazette", where I directed the news section and wrote feuilletons twice a week.
-At three o'clock, as always, I sat at my desk and looked through the reporters' notes.
-An occupation that can bring gloom to the most cheerful person.
-Additionally, this work demanded a great deal of attention since the morals of the Heliopolis writers were rotten and each news writer cleverly concealed the fee he received from those interested in the appearance of any news; as a result, newspapers suffered heavy losses, since half of the total collected by the journalists from the theaters, the joint-stock companies, the banks, the restaurants, the parliament, the baths, and so on was deducted in favor of the publishers.
+At three o'clock, as always, I sat at my desk and looked through the reporters' notes, an occupation that can bring gloom to the most cheerful person.
+Additionally, this work demanded a great deal of attention since the morals of Heliopolis writers were rotten and each news writer cleverly concealed the fee he received from those interested in any news appearing; as a result, newspapers suffered heavy losses, since half of the total collected by the journalists from the theaters, the joint-stock companies, the banks, the restaurants, the parliament, the baths, and so on was deducted in favor of the publishers.
 Not a single one, even the most insignificant business, could be arranged without first spending a decent amount on bribing newspapers and the newspaper employees.

 There were four thousand daily publications in Heliopolis before the appearance of the comet.
 All of them were located in a special quarter, in the western part of the city, next to the streets populated by the public women.